Digital Benefits Network

 -

-- We hosted Rules as Code Demo Day in June 2022.
+- Hosting a Rules as Code Demo Day featuring eight cross-sector product demos.

-- We are conducting a joint research project with the Massive Data Institute to investigate how federal agencies and state and local counterparts communicate updates to rules and how to build on the work of the community and existing frameworks.
-In June 2022, we published Exploring Rules Communication: Moving Beyond Static Documents to Standardized Code for U.S. Public Benefits Programs.
+- Joint research with the Massive Data Institute to investigate how federal agencies and state and local counterparts communicate updates to rules and how to build on the work of the community and existing frameworks.

 Project Updates